 Partner communities

 Our partner communities are located in two regions of the country: the Ecuadorian Andes & the Ecuadorian Amazon.
-We have worked with each of these communities for many years, and consider them not only part of our work team but part of our family.
+We have worked with these communities for many years, and consider them not only part of our work team but part of our family.

 Quito & the Andes